Paul on Poems Syndrome

-Read time 3 minutes
+Read time 4 minutes

 Q-1) Could you briefly describe your story?

-Q-2) How has the disease changed your life, in terms of diet, work, and other activities?
+Q-2) How has the disease changed your life?
+Your diet, work, and other activities?

 Q-3) How do you keep yourself updated about your disease?
-Please specify if you are a member of an advocacy group; depending on government initiatives; or reading about your disease.
+Please specify if you are a member of an advocacy group.
+Depending on government initiatives; or reading about your disease.

-A-3) Because POEMS is very rare, there is very limited information to be found and the Oncology / Hematology specialists at my hospital had no experience with it, hence why the diagnosis took so long.
-Luckily a Radiologist at the hospital had seen another case at a different hospital, with symptoms very similar to mine, which led to my diagnosis.
+The Oncology / Hematology specialists at my hospital had no prior experience with it.
+Hence why the diagnosis took so long.
+Luckily a Radiologist at the hospital had seen another case at a different hospital.
+The symptoms were very like mine, which led to my diagnosis.

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?

-I have had a stem cell transplant which does not cure completely but stops the production of Proteins that attack the nervous system.
-The stem cell transplant puts you in remission, but others have reported recurrences of POEMS, so effectively it is never truly cured.
+The stem cell transplant puts you in remission.
+But others have reported recurrences of POEMS, so effectively it is never cured.
 Also, the nerve damage can be permanent, dependent on the extent f the damage.

 Q-5) How did the treatment affect your family’s financial situation?
 Did you have to take loans or borrow money from friends and family?